Sparsha-mehta/aws-ai/src/aimldl/modelevalmetric.md

 ![alt text](image-42.png)<br>
 like <u>linear regression</u> where we have data points and we're trying to find a line that represents these data points.

-We measure **accuracy** by measuring `the error - the sum of distances between predicted values and actual values`.
+We measure **accuracy** by measuring `the error -> the sum of distances between predicted values and actual values`.
+> Green Color Line is the predicted value, and the actual values are the Blue Color Dots.
+Remember ==> Y Hat is the predicted value from the model, Y is the actual value

 ### **Regression Metrics**